pjohnst5/CoolsterCodes/content/articles/omscs-which-specialization-should-you-choose.md

 +++
-hook = "Helping you choose the right specialization." location = "Earth" published_at = 2024-10-05T20:09:00-06:00
+hook = "Helping you choose the right OMSCS specialization" image = "/content/images/omscs-which-specialization-should-you-choose/spec3.jpg" location = "Earth" published_at = 2024-10-05T20:09:00-06:00
 title = "OMSCS: Which Specialization Should You Choose?"